bigchaindb/bigchaindb-hyperledger/specs/design.md

 1. BigchainDB - has the data

 ## Workflow

+The approach is based on and similar to how Oraclize works for Ethereum.
+Following are the steps involved,

 1. DApp calls the chain service with the asset id of the BigchainDB asset to be processed by Hyperledger chaincode.
 1. Hyperledger Fabric chaincode is called by chain service.
 This chain code has the built in functionality to call a REST API from one of its functions.